aspiringsecurity/Web3KinematicsTools/README.md

 # User Role and Data Security using 0xPARC

-Learning to Implement of ZKP and User Roles Security using 0xPARC: We are learning to implement Zero Knowledge Proofs using OxPARC's Circom starter in DeSci projects like Web3 Kinematics Tools and User Role Security.
+Learning to Implement of ZKP and User Roles, Data Security using 0xPARC: We are learning to implement Zero Knowledge Proofs using OxPARC's Circom starter in Web3 Kinematics Tools and User Role, Data Security.
 Please visit https://github.com/aspiringsecurity/Web3KinematicsTools/tree/main/circom-experiments-0xparc-tools

 Simulation and Experiments on learning ZKP implications in Web3 Kinematics Tools: We are trying to simulate Zero Knowledge Proofs and learning their security implications using OxPARC's ZkREPL in Web3 Kinematics Tools and User Role Security.
 Please visit https://github.com/aspiringsecurity/Web3KinematicsTools/tree/main/circom-experiments-0xparc-tools